Volleyball spiking: Rolls

-Scoring off the Block / Tooling / Wipes
+Scoring off the block / tooling / wipes

-Following the normal approach, a spike which aims for the blocker’s hand nearest to the sideline to bounce off of into out of bounds.
+Following the normal approach, a spike which aims for the blocker's hand nearest to the sideline to bounce off of into out of bounds.
 This counts as a point for the attacking team due to the last contact before out of bounds belonging to the defending team.
 Is usually executed by higher level players.

-Back Row Attacks
+Back-row attacks

 Usually, players in the back of the court do not participate in the attacks as they are not allowed to hit the ball in front of the attack line.
 However, this attack is legal as long as they jump with both feet behind the attack line to attack a ball.
-Different signals are used to convey what attacks they want to execute with the setter/team such as “A”, “B” (or “pipe”), and “C”, where they correspond to the left, middle and right side of the court respectfully.
+Different signals are used to convey what attacks they want to execute with the setter/team such as "A", "B" (or "pipe"), and "C", where they correspond to the left, middle and right side of the court respectfully.
 Sometimes, the back-row player may receive the serve first, and then quickly position deep enough in the court to conduct a full approach.

-The Slide
+The slide

 An attack where the approach is modified and only one foot is used for take-off.
 If the player is able to take a running approach along the length of the net instead of towards the net, they will be able use a one-foot takeoff effectively.

 It is most commonly used by a middle attacker who runs behind the setter and chases a back seat to the end of the court.
 The momentum of the player horizontally will often carry them out of bounds after the jump, so they have to quickly recover to get back into position for the next play.

 In the case of a middle attacker, they will move around the back of the setter and jump driving the knee on the same side as the preferred hitting hand, taking off the other foot.
 Simultaneously, the players hands will raise and draw into the bow position ready to swing on the ball.